Criação Velha

-Criação Velha is a civil parish in the municipality of Madalena on the island of Pico in the Azores.
+Criação Velha (/pt/) is a civil parish in the municipality of Madalena on the island of Pico in the Azores.
 The population in 2011 was 768, in an area of 18.36 km^{2}.
 It contains the localities Alto da Cêrca, Canada de Beatriz, Canada de Pedro Nunes, Canada do Bacelo, Canada do Costa, Canada do Japão, Canada do Monte, João Lima, Lajidos, Rosário and Tapadas.

 History

 Historical evidence, from the municipality of Madalena, relates that the name Criação Velha comes from an agricultural reference: it was an area where cattle (no distinction) were raised long ago.
 The term criação means "raising", and Velha is old, referring to historical records that the area was (and continues to be) important in this pursuit.
 Owing to the rich fertile lands the early settlers occupied most of their time with agriculture and wine production, slowly developing a commerce sector and industry later into its existence.